LagoLunatic/dsvrandom/README.md

 A: No, progressing won't require anything involving common enemies.
 You won't need to jump on spikes either.

+Q: Do I need to complete Nest of Evil/Large Cavern/Training Hall to progress?

+A: Nest of Evil and Large Cavern are optional, you don't need to do them if you don't want to.
+Training Hall, on the other hand, can be required.

 Q: I can't find something I need to progress!

 A: You might have forgotten a breakable wall.
 Progression items and skills can be hidden inside breakable walls.